E-delweiss/bilberry_assessment/README.md

 # Going further <a name="further"></a>
 Finally, let's suppose we have a good amount of data.
 What will be the challenge of a today's embedded product like Bilberry's?

 One of the today's challenge is to be able to handle large and deep neural networks.
 For that, we are limited by the computational efficiency.
-Since having cutting edge hardware is expensive and we want to reach a large fleet of users, we need to work on model efficiency i.e. make the model small while keeping a good accuracy.
+Since having cutting edge hardware is expensive and we want to reach a large fleet of users, we need to work on model computational efficiency (i.e. make the model smaller while keeping a good accuracy) to be able to deploy such models on cheaper and so less powerfull devices.

 Here are solutions that may be interesting to look at.